noticz/QuickSwitch/README.md

 > E.g., open `Notepad` then `File - Open...`.
 Or try downloading any file.

 5. Press `Ctrl+Q` and look at the paths in the **menu** that opens.
-All folders opened in supported file managers will be displayed here.
+All directories opened in supported file managers will be displayed here.

-> From any similar dialog box, from any application, you can quickly navigate to these folders using this menu and `save\open` a file from them.

 6. Explore the available options in the menu, open the settings and experiment with them.
 Choose a convenient style and logic of the menu!